Safeguarding and Welfare Resources

 The emotional health and well-being audit includes the Pupil Well-being Survey, an online staff survey, and focus groups with both pupils and parents.
 Focus group questions are differentiated for primary, secondary and specialist schools. ”

-About Quinton Food Bank: “We offer a warm and welcome hot drink and chance for you to sit down and talk with someone.
-We have a range of information to try and help meet your need signposting to other organizations.
+“We offer a warm welcome, a hot drink and chance for you to sit down and talk with someone.
+We have a range of information to try and help meet your needs and signpost to other organizations.
 We give toiletries as well as the three days supply of food.”

 Both Mr Moore and Miss Hart are authorised to issue Food Bank Vouchers.
 Please contact them via the school office.